complexlogic/rsgain/README.md

 Run `rsgain custom -h` for a full list of available options

 ## Design Philosophy
-This section contains a brief overview of modern audio theories, how they influenced the design of rsgain, and how rsgain differs from other popular ReplayGain scanners.
+This section provides a brief overview of modern audio theories, how they influenced the design of rsgain, and how rsgain differs from other popular ReplayGain scanners.

 ### What is Loudness?
 Loudness can be defined as the *subjective* perception of sound pressure.
 The subjective nature of loudness presents challenges in prescribing normalization techniques.